10 Business Internships for High School Students

 Location: Remote

-Program Length: usually 3 months, June through August – but if the intern is open to it, can run year-round.
+Program Length: Usually 3 months, June through August, but if the intern is open to it, it can run year-round.

 Building-U is a non-profit centered around helping high-school students.
-It operates virtually.
-It is currently looking for interns to assist in the administrative/business aspect of the organization.
-The position is for three months, and interns cover a vast range of duties.
-If selected, you join one of their teams – these include R&D roles, positions of student ambassadors, Business Development roles, and other profiles, more details of which you can read about here.
-As an intern with the business development team, you will be expected to work on cultivating partnerships, organize data around their ongoing and projected initiatives, and help them determine, develop and diversify funding streams.
+It accepts interns to assist in the administrative/business aspect of the organization.
+If selected, you join one of their teams—these include R&D roles, positions of student ambassadors, Business Development roles, and other profiles.
+You can see more details here.
+As an intern with the business development team, you will cultivate partnerships, organize data around their ongoing and projected initiatives, and help determine, develop, and diversify funding streams.

 Cost: No cost, hourly minimum wage provided

-Application Deadline: TBA every year but usually around late November to early December the preceding year (for 2024, the deadline is in 2023)
+Application Deadline: Usually around late November to early December

 Program Length: 7 weeks, full-time, in person.
 Usually from June to August.